Jun 30, 2022 11:35:12 AM Practice EHR

 The Impact of Covid-19 on Healthcare Staffing

 The effects of the pandemic have been felt across the globe.
-In the United States, for example, hospitals have struggled to keep up with the demand for care.
+In the United States, for example, hospitals have needed help to keep up with the demand for care.
 As a result, many patients have had to be turned away due to a lack of beds and staff.
+This has put immense pressure on the healthcare system and highlighted the importance of having a well-staffed facility.
+But it's not just hospitals that have been affected, either.
+The pandemic has also hit nursing homes and other long-term care facilities.

-In fact, nursing homes make up less than 1% of the population, but account for nearly 40% of all COVID-19 deaths in the United States.
+In fact, nursing homes make up less than 1% of the population but account for nearly 40% of all COVID-19 deaths in the United States.
 This is due, in part, to the fact that these facilities are often understaffed, which leaves residents vulnerable to infection as there are insufficient staff members to care for them properly.

 The icing on the cake was that the pandemic has also led to an increase in burnout and mental health issues among healthcare workers.
 By working long, grueling hours in dangerous conditions, many workers have found themselves under an immense amount of stress.
 Several resignations and retirements have been reported as a result, further exacerbating the staffing crisis.